Oklahoma State vs. Baylor NCAA Football Odds, Plays and Insights | December 4, 2021

 Baylor Stats and Trends

-- The Bears have been underdogs by 5 points or more once this year and covered the spread.
+- The Bears covered the spread in their only game when underdogs by 5.5 points or more.

-- Baylor's games this year have gone over the point total six times in 12 opportunities (50%).
+- Baylor's games this year have eclipsed the over/under in 50% of its opportunities (six times in 12 games with a set point total).

-- This year the Bears have 12 turnovers, four fewer than the Cowboys have takeaways (16).
+- The Bears have 12 giveaways this season, while the Cowboys have 16 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.